CS23I1065/MARS-CLUB/README.md

 **PART-1**

-This question is my first c++ question,I got too many errors.For my 30-35 lines of code,I got errors at line no 188,180.This question doesn't test my patience much,I got it after around 20 minutes of restructure and correcting syntax in the code
+This question is my first c++ question,I got too many errors.For my 30-35 lines of code,I got errors at line no 188,180.This question doesn't test my patience much,I got it after around 20 minutes of restructure and correcting syntax in the code.

+In my code I had created a struct which contains students name and their marks in DSA and DSCS,It will display the students details with a command about the mark they got.
+The mark above 50 considered as good and below 50 considered as poor

 **PART-2**